xahidbuffon/FUnIE-GAN/README.md

 	- Inconsistent coloring, inaccurate modeling of sunlight
 	- Often poor hue rectification (dominant blue/green hue)
 	- Hard to achieve training stability
+- Much better enhancement performance can be obtained
+	- With denser models at the cost of speed
+	- By exploiting optical waterbody properties as prior

 ### Underwater Image Enhancement: Recent Research and Resources